cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Are enterprise features like partitioning or change data capture available to me?

 Yes, CockroachCloud clusters run the enterprise version of CockroachDB and all enterprise features are available to you.
-We encourage you to [contact Support](https://support.cockroachlabs.com/hc/en-us) to set up [partitioning](../{{site.versions["stable"]}}/partitioning.html), [change data capture](../{{site.versions["stable"]}}/stream-data-out-of-cockroachdb-using-changefeeds.html), and other advanced features, as we have best practices and reference architectures we would be happy to share with you.
+See this [product comparison](https://www.cockroachlabs.com/compare/) for more details.

 ### Is there a public API for CockroachCloud?